 Description of the Research:

 In this study we will be analysing information about cholesteatoma and hearing levels before and after surgery.
-All the information we would like to analyse is already recorded in the hospital record of patients with cholesteatoma as part of standard care.
+Most of the information we would like to analyse is already recorded in the hospital record of patients with cholesteatoma as part of standard care.
 We would like your permission to collect this information from your records.
-Also, we to instruments .
+Also, we would like to test how well surgical instruments remove cholesteatoma.
+To do this we would like to time how long it takes to complete different parts of the operation.
+We would also like to test different surgical instruments in models of your ear that we can make from your CT scan (if you have had one done).

 No extra tests or treatments are needed if you take part in this study.

 If you agree, the information we would record would include: